el-mat/molplat/SMRT/README.md

 or

-`sudo mv ~/userdata/jobs/016/016439 /vagrant/vagrant_data/` if you want to remove the data from the VM `cp ~/userdata/jobs/016/016439 /vagrant/vagrant_data/` if you want to keep a copy in the VM
+`sudo mv ~/userdata/jobs/016 /vagrant/vagrant_data/` if you want to remove the data from the VM `cp ~/userdata/jobs/016 /vagrant/vagrant_data/` if you want to keep a copy in the VM

+`sudo mv /vagrant/vagrant_data/016 ~/userdata/jobs/` if you want to put the data back into the VM `tar -cvf 016.tar 016` in /data/PacBio_data folder to compress result folder